-Training weekends are a fairly recent innovation for the average runner, but for many form a vital part of their preparation for events such as the Virgin Money London Marathon.
-Clearly, training for a spring marathon during the UK winter, is potentially much harder than training for an autumn marathon over the course of a UK summer — so having a mid-schedule trip abroad in the much better conditions could be the answer.
+Training weekends are a fairly recent innovation for the average runner, but for many form a vital part of their preparation for events such as the major city marathons.
+Clearly, training for a spring marathon during winter, is potentially much harder than training for an autumn marathon over the course of summer — so having a mid training schedule trip, often abroad in much better conditions, could be the answer.

-But just what will a winter training weekend actually consist of?
+But just what will a training weekend actually consist of?
 Although they vary between operators, generally they will be led by a top runner with years of experience, both of competing at a high level and of coaching groups of all standards.
-They are often two or three days in length, held in southern Europe and based in a center that has been established specifically for this purpose.
+They are often two or three days in length, and based in a training centre that has been established specifically for this purpose.

 Perhaps the leading venue and host to thousands of runners over the last few years is Club La Santa.
 Located on the west coast of Lanzarote in the Canary Islands, it is the biggest sports and activity holiday resort in the world.
 It opened in June 1983 and immediately established itself as the place for like-minded sports and fitness enthusiasts to get together and train in the perfect warm weather environment.